DavidCain/bionf-talk/slides.md

 # Engineering, drug design

 ## Engineering proteins
-- artifical antibodies to combat viruses
+- Artifical antibodies to combat viruses
-- modified viruses to actually help the body
+- Modified viruses to actually help the body

 ## Relation to study of protein folding
 - Fold contains the function